Parametrised collision-free optimal motion planning algorithms in Euclidean spaces: Preliminary results

 \section{Preliminary results}

-The concept of parametrised topological complexity was introduced by Cohen, Farber and Weinberger in \cite{cohen-farber-weinberger}.
-Here we recall the basic definitions and properties.
-Our contribution, in Remark~\ref{constructing-sections-via-deformations-higher-case}, is to give explicit formulas describing how parametrised motion planners can be carried over from one space to another by means of a parametrised deformation.
+After recalling from \cite{cohen-farber-weinberger, cohen-farber.weinberger-plane} the basic properties of parametrised topological complexity, we give explicit formulas describing how parametrised motion planners can be carried over from one space to another by means of a parametrised deformation (Remark~\ref{constructing-sections-via-deformations-higher-case}).

-For a topological space $E$, let $E^{[0,1]}$ denote the space of free paths on $E$ with the compact-open topology.
-For a fibration $p:E\to B$ with path-connected fiber $X$, consider the subspaces

-and the evaluation fibration A \textit{parametrised motion planning algorithm} is a section $s\colon E\times_B E\to E^{[0,1]}_B$ of the fibration $\Pi$, i.e.,~ a (not necessarily continuous) map satisfying $\Pi\circ s=1_{E\times_B E}$, where $1_{E\times_B E}$ denotes the identity map.
+In the setting of the previous section, consider the evaluation fibration A \textit{parametrised motion planning algorithm} is a section $s\colon E\times_B E\to E^{[0,1]}_B$ of the fibration $\Pi$, i.e.,~ a (not necessarily continuous) map satisfying $\Pi\circ s=1_{E\times_B E}$, where $1_{E\times_B E}$ denotes the identity map.
 When $E\times_B E$ has the homotopy type of a CW complex, a continuous parametrised motion planning algorithm for $p$ exists if and only if the fiber $X$ is contractible (see \cite[Proposition 4.5]{cohen-farber-weinberger}), which forces the following definition.
 The \textit{parametrised topological complexity} TC$_B(X)$ of a fibration $p:E\to B$ with fiber $X$ is the Schwarz genus of the evaluation fibration~(\ref{evaluation-fibration}).
 In other words the parametrised topological complexity of $p$ is the smallest positive integer TC$_B(X)=k$ for which the space $E\times_B E$ is covered by $k$ open subsets $E\times_B E=U_1\cup\cdots\cup U_k$ such that for any $i=1,2,\ldots,k$ there exists a continuous section $s_i:U_i\to E^{[0,1]}_B$ of $\Pi$ over $U_i$ (i.e., $\Pi\circ s_i=incl_{U_i}$, where $incl_{U_i}$ denotes the inclusion map).
 Thus, as noted in the introduction, we are using an unreduced notation for parametrised topological complexity.

-\begin{example} Suppose that the fibers of $p:E\to B$ are convex sets.
+\begin{example}{\em Suppose that the fibers of $p:E\to B$ are convex sets.
 Given a pair of points $(e_1,e_2)\in E\times_B E$, we may move with constant velocity along the straight line segment connecting $e_1$ and $e_{2}$.
 This clearly produces a continuous parametrised algorithm for the parametrised motion planning problem for $p$.
-Thus we have $\text{TC}_B(X)=1$. \end{example}
+Thus we have $\text{TC}_B(X)=1$. }\end{example}